m2osw/iplock/README.md

 interfaces are different (i.e. `eth1` to `eth2`).
 In that case you want to define both: the `source_interface` and the `destination_interface` parameters.

+### `rule::<name>::set`

+The name of set can be specified.
+This rule generates a test that executes the given action when the source IP address matches one of the set IP addresses.

+At the moment, we only supporrt the simplest type of set.
+It allows you to test up to 65535 addresses at lightning speed (compared to adding so many addresses in your iptables directly).

+ipload will automatically create the set if it does not yet exist.
+The iptables require the set to exist to properly load such a rule.

 ### `rule::<name>::source_interface` or `rule::<name>::source_interfaces`